 Separating the crime in this way is done because certain substances cannot be detected by a BAC test.
 If officers were not allowed to make arrests based on physical evidence alone, many people would get away with driving under the influence of prescription drugs, narcotics, and other substances.

 In DUI cases, one aggravating factor is causing or being involved in an accident.
 An aggravating factor is any element in a case that makes the crime more serious.
 An accident may involve hitting a person, property, or another vehicle.
 This factor being present typically leads to harsher penalties.

-Penalties for DUIs Involving Accidents
+Penalties for DUIs Involving Accidents in Indiana

 While a typical DUI is classified as a misdemeanor, one involving an accident is automatically filed as a felony.
 Additionally, penalties for a DUI involving an accident can be split into two categories.
 The first is administrative suspension and involves a license suspension or revocation.
-The license suspension period for a DUI involving an accident is between 2 and 5 years.
+The license suspension period for a first DUI involving an accident is between 2 and 5 years.
 This suspension period will likely be extended if you refuse a BAC test during your arrest.
 Don’t delay retaining the legal services from an experienced Indianapolis DUI lawyer if you are facing similar consequences.